 There are no statutory designations with ornithological features within the site.

-- flight activity surveys;
+- Flight activity surveys

-- black grouse surveys;
+- Black grouse surveys

-- scarce breeding bird surveys;
+- Scarce breeding bird surveys

-- winter walkover surveys
+- Breeding eagle surveys